 There are many ways to integrate original works of art into teaching and learning in other disciplines.
 A visit to the museum can provide cultural context, exemplify ideas and concepts encountered in class, teach visual literacy, introduce methodology, or provide a focus for student assignments and projects.

 Download examples and more information about possible models for teaching with art.
 (PDF - download Adobe Reader)

 Please read our policies on class visits here.
 To schedule a class visit, please complete our online request form.
 Please allow at least three weeks notice for customized class sessions designed by the Blanton’s professional educators.

 As both the campus art museum and the largest public art collection in Central Texas, the Blanton acts as an interface between university and community audiences.
 The Blanton frequently presents public programs such as gallery talks and musical performances designed to showcase the intellectual and creative talents of UT faculty and graduate students.
 Faculty expertise, as well as graduate student research, also routinely shape the interpretation of collections and exhibitions.

 The link below leads to one such faculty collaboration, an audio guide for Through the Eyes of Texas.
 It features fascinating stories told by UT professors, museum curators and educators, and art collectors about the extraordinary objects from the art collections of UT alumni on view at the Blanton spring of 2013.

-The Blanton offers several meeting spaces for academic use for graduate and undergraduate courses, departments and organizations that utilize the Blanton's collections and exhibitions as a resource or have a significant tie to the arts when resources allow.
+When resources allow, the Blanton offers several meeting spaces for academic use for graduate and undergraduate courses, departments and organizations that utilize the Blanton's collections and exhibitions as a resource or have a significant tie to the arts.